bradchristie/taminations-flutter/assets/c2/vertical_anything.md

-# Vertical (Anything)
+# Vertical \<anything>

-From various formations: Do a Vertical 0/4 Tag (i.e., get into double pass thru or single double pass thru formation, as appropriate) then do the (Anything) call.
+From various formations: Do a Vertical 0/4 Tag (that is, get into Double Pass Thru or Single Double Pass Thru formation, as appropriate) then do the
+\<anything> call.
 In counting fractions, the Vertical is counted as a single part.

 Vertical [Dixie Style to a Wave](../ms/dixie_style.md):